 - The trio fail to identify who Otto von Bismarck is, confusing him for the Kaiser and Archduke Franz Ferdinand.Marcus: I forgot that in our Dahmer outline!
 "Who's Otto von Bismarck!"

-- As a child, Dahmer wore lifts on his legs, like Forrest Gump.
+- As a child, Dahmer wore leg-braces, like Forrest Gump.
 This leads to the creation of Forrest Gump, Serial Killer.Henry: I went to Vietnam.
 But when I went there, I killed some pros-ti-tuutes.

 Ben: That's a much better story.
 Forrest, we're friends now.